camunda/camunda-docs/docs/product-manuals/cloud-console/manage-clusters/manage-api-clients.md

 title: Manage API clients
 ---

+Let's create a client and manage our API clients.

 To be able to interact with Zeebe in the cloud from the outside, every client application must authenticate itself.
 An OAuth Flow is used for authentication, which is shown below:

 ![auth-flow](./img/client-auth.png)